publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch44/m__us_usc_t12_s4303.md

     (d) __Other information__

-        The schedule required under subsection (a) of this section shall include such other disclosures as the Bureau may determine to be necessary to allow consumers to understand and compare accounts, including frequency of interest rate adjustments, account restrictions, and renewal policies for time accounts.
+        The schedule required under subsection (a) shall include such other disclosures as the Bureau may determine to be necessary to allow consumers to understand and compare accounts, including frequency of interest rate adjustments, account restrictions, and renewal policies for time accounts.

     (e) __Style and format__

-        Schedules required under subsection (a) of this section shall be written in clear and plain language and be presented in a format designed to allow consumers to readily understand the terms of the accounts offered.
+        Schedules required under subsection (a) shall be written in clear and plain language and be presented in a format designed to allow consumers to readily understand the terms of the accounts offered.

 ([Pub.
 L. 102–242, title II, § 264][/us/pl/102/242/s264], Dec.
 19, 1991, [105 Stat.
 2335][/us/stat/105/2335]; [Pub.
 L. 111–203, title X, § 1100B(1)][/us/pl/111/203/s1100B/1], July 21, 2010, [124 Stat.
 2109][/us/stat/124/2109].)